 3. Don’t go at it alone

 Whenever looking for a job as an ex-felon, do not go it all alone.
 Look for organizations that can help you.
 There are many workforce development centers that are there to help ex-felons secure a job for themselves.
 Check out the social services center in your city and see if someone there can help you.
-On the internet, resources like felon-jobs.org or xamire.
+On the internet, resources like xamire.

 5. Forget working for someone else, set up your own business

 There are no limitations if you have the entrepreneurial skills to start your own business, freelance, or be a consultant.
 Nothing can stop you from starting your own business, you will face the common market threats that all entrepreneurs face on an even playing field.
 Your felony record will unlikely ever come up.
 Customers will not spend money to do a background check on a small business.

 6. Freelance Online

 Online freelancing is one good way to earn money and a criminal background is irrelevant.
 There are all sorts of jobs online, but make sure to not be sucked into any work from home scams that require upfront payments.
 NEVER PAY AN UPFRONT FEE FOR A JOB.
-The best way to get involved is by setting up quality profiles on freelancing websites and bidding on different jobs.
+The best way to get involved correctly is by setting up quality profiles on freelancing websites and bidding on different jobs and tasks.
 You don’t have to mention your felony record anywhere.

-It isn’t just tech savvy positions, potential jobs through online freelancing could consist of doing in person marketing, being a virtual assistant, or researching online.
+It isn’t just super tech savvy positions, potential jobs through online freelancing could consist of doing in person marketing, being a virtual assistant, or researching online.
 Online freelancing is a great option for those who are willing to work hard, but don’t have a world class Resume.

-A few sites that broker employers, contract jobs, and online talent are www.odesk.com, www.elance.com, freelancer.com, and www.fiverr.com.
+A few sites that broker employers, contract jobs, and online talent are www.upwork.com, www.freelancer.com, mechanicalturk.com and www.fiverr.com.
 All of these companies do not charge freelancers upfront fees for finding them jobs and projects.

 7. Get back to your education